 - setupadmin: Members with this server role can remove or add linked servers using the Transact-SQL queries.

 - sysadmin: Member can perform any activity in the server.
-This member bypass any restrictions provided by others too.
+This member bypasses any restrictions provided by others too.

 Create SQL Server Roles using SSMS

-In order to Create Server Roles, please expand the Server Roles folder, and right-click on the SQL Server Roles folder to open the context menu.
-Please select the New Server Role.. option as we shown below
+To Create Server Roles, please expand the Server Roles folder, and right-click on the SQL Server Roles folder to open the context menu.
+Please select the New Server Role.. option

-Once you select the New Server Role.. option, following window will be opened.
+Once you select the New Server Role.. option, the following window will open.

-- Server role name: Please use unique name.
-By seeing the name you have to understand its functionality.
+- Server role name: Please use a unique name.
+By seeing the name, you have to understand its functionality.

-- Securables: Please specify the securables that this role has to handle.
-For example, you use the Endpoints, or logins etc.
+- Securables: Please specify the securable that this role has to handle.
+For example, you use the Endpoints, or logins, etc.

-Once you click on the …. button, following window will be opened.
+Once you click on the …. button, the following window opened.

-If you know the name then write the name inside the text box and click Check Names button
+If you know the name, write the name in the textbox and click Check Names button

-As you can see, it has automatically retrieved the account information.
-If you don’t know the name, click Browse button.
+As you can notice, it has automatically recovered the account information.
+If you don’t remember the name, click the Browse button.

-This will display all the existing users.
-Please select the User from this list.
+It showcases all the existing users.
+Please pick the User from this list.

 Click OK to close this window

-For now, we are selecting the Server roles as the securables
+For now, we are selecting the Server roles as the securable